pefyli/design_pattern_practice/README.md

 ### Singleton
-A singleton is a class that allows only a single instance of itself to be created and gives access to that created instance.
+A Singleton is a class that allows only a single instance of itself to be created and gives access to that created instance.
 It contains static variables that can accommodate unique and private instances of itself.
 It is used in scenarios when a user wants to restrict instantiation of a class to only one object.

+### Factory
+A Factory is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.